shader-slang/slang/docs/user-guide/00-introduction.md

 --------------

 The Slang system helps real-time graphics developers write cleaner and more maintainable GPU code, without sacrificing run-time performance.
-Slang extends the HLSL language with thoughtfully selected features from modern general-purpose langauges that support improved developer productivity and code quality.
+Slang extends the HLSL language with thoughtfully selected features from modern general-purpose languages that support improved developer productivity and code quality.
 These features have been carefully implemented with an understanding of GPU performance.

 Some of the benefits of Slang include: